 You will need to develop the mapping and rendering capability.

 |7.||Implementation plan||Product management||Build an implementation plan and schedule with approximate costs.
-Include capacity building, design, build, and test of solution components, transformation & mapping for selected forms.
+Include capacity building, design, build, and test of solution components, transformation and mapping for selected forms.
 Use the SBR master schedule to determine when you will implement support for specific forms.|

-|9.||Business Case||Product management||Develop a business case for implementation of SBR services within your product.
-Prioritise forms to be implemented.||SBR Software developer business case template.|
+|8.||Business case||Product management||Develop a business case for implementation of SBR services within your product.
+Prioritise forms to be implemented.||SBR DSP business case template|

-|11.||Capacity Building||Architect and developers||Develop the capacity within your organisation - or via outsourced providers in XBRL, the SBR taxonomy and how to leverage it, and other SBR technical services.|
+|10.||Capacity building||Architect and developers||Develop the capacity within your organisation (or via outsourced providers) in XBRL, the SBR taxonomy and how to leverage it, and other SBR technical services.|

-|12.||Prototype||developers and Product Manager||Develop a prototype implementation to test mapping and lodgement of one form - typically one for which your product can already create a printed version.||SBR SDK, documentation, knowledgebase and support services|
+|11.||Prototype||Developers and product manager||Develop a prototype implementation to test mapping and lodgement of one form - typically one for which your product can already create a printed version.||SBR SDK, documentation, knowledgebase and support services|

-|13.||Design||Lead developer and Product Manager||Develop a detailed design for commercial implementation of the SBR solution within your product suite||Reference client implementation|
+|12.||Design||Lead developer and product manager||Develop a detailed design for commercial implementation of the SBR solution within your product suite.||Reference client implementation|

-|15.||Solution Build||Architect / developer||Build production quality solution.||SDK and support services.|
+|14.||Solution build||Architect / developer||Build production quality solution||SDK and support services|

-|16.||Mapping||Developer / business analyst||Develop transformation and mappings necessary to create valid XBRL report instances.
+|15.||Mapping||Developer / business analyst||Develop transformation and mappings necessary to create valid XBRL report instances.
 Effort depends on complexity of form and level of alignment between the taxonomy and your product data store.|

-|17.||Rendering / User interface||Developer / business analyst||Develop report presentations (to allow user to review / edit before lodgement).
+|16.||Rendering / user interface||Developer / business analyst||Develop report presentations (to allow user to review / edit before lodgement).
 The level of effort depends on complexity of form and extent to which you leverage government provided templates.||Form presentation templates|

-|18.||Test||Product management & QA||Test solution against SBR test services|
+|17.||Test||Product management and QA||Test solution against SBR test services|

-|19.||Document||Product management, tech writer||Prepare administrator and user documentation.||N/A|
+|18.||Document||Product management, tech writer||Prepare administrator and user documentation.||N/A|

-|20.||Operations||Product management, support staff||Define and implement operational support process.
-Typically this will include a server based mechanism to automate distribution of taxonomy updates to your customers - alongside other product updates.|
+|19.||Operations||Product management, support staff||Define and implement operational support process.
+Typically this will include a server-based mechanism to automate distribution of taxonomy updates to your customers - alongside other product updates.|

-|22.||Release||Product management||Market the "SBR compliant" version of your product and release to your customers.||SBR marketing support|
+|21.||Release||Product management||Market the 'SBR compliant' version of your product and release to your customers.||SBR marketing support|

 On-going support including: